 Today, one of the most popular and easiest methods for most people buying and selling Bitcoin and other cryptocurrencies like Bitcoin Cash, Ethereum, and Litecoin is to use Coinbase.
 Coinbase is a digital wallet you can run on your phone and computer to buy, sell, and store cryptocurrency.
 If you want to buy, sell, or store other cryptocurrencies you need to install a wallet capable of storing that particular cryptocurrency.

-Tip: If you're interested in using CoinBase as your digital wallet, use our Coinbase link to signup with Coinbase and you and Computer Hope will get $10 of free Bitcoin when you buy or sell your first $100 of digital currency.
+If you're interested in using CoinBase, use our Coinbase link to signup and you and Computer Hope will get $10 of free Bitcoin when you buy or sell your first $100 of digital currency.

 To buy Bitcoin you can use the wallet to transfer real-life money from your bank account, credit card (if supported), wire transfer, or from another cryptocurrency.
 When buying Bitcoin, you'll likely be purchasing a fraction of a Bitcoin known as a satoshi (0.00000001 of a Bitcoin) because as of this writing one Bitcoin is worth $7,597.02.
 So, if you were to spend $100, you'd be buying 0.01265759 BTC at this Bitcoin value.

-Note: Keep in mind that each time you buy, sell, or make a purchase with Bitcoin that there are transaction fees.
-Also, realize as you're storing any digital currency that it will fluctuate in value every day and typically fluctuate faster than any other type of investment.
+Keep in mind that each time you buy, sell, or make a purchase with Bitcoin that there are transaction fees.
+Also, realize as you're storing any digital currency that it will fluctuate in value every day and often fluctuates faster than any other type of investment.
 So, every hour your wallet value will gain or lose money.
 There may also be times where your wallet will gain/lose value for weeks or months at a time.

 How to buy something using Bitcoin